phm07/marlinraker/README.md

 #### ``extended_logs: boolean``
 Enable verbose logging.
 Useful for debugging and development.
 Default is ``false``.
 Note:
 This will create very large log files quickly and will impact print performance.

+## Update scripts
+Marlinraker will load all scripts contained in ``update_scripts/`` and use them for updating components.
+Files starting with ``_`` are ignored.
+When called with ``-i`` as an argument, scripts should print a component status information JSON object (see [Moonraker docs](https://moonraker.readthedocs.io/en/latest/web_api/#get-update-status)) to stdout. ``version`` and ``remote_version`` have to be included in order for updates to work.
+When called with ``-u`` as an argument, the script should update the component.
+Pre-made scripts for Marlinraker, Mainsail and Fluidd are included in the Raspberry Pi image.

 ## Command line arguments
 - ``--find-ports`` List available serial ports and exit